 Below is a simple example that shows basic smxFS operations.
 For simplicity, the code does not test return values of the calls to see if they are successful, but you should do so in your code.
-Also, note that the drive letters indicated are correct if SFS\FIRST\DRIVE is 'A'.
-See the section 3.1.1 Drive Lettering for more information.
+Also, note that the drive letters indicated are correct if SFS_FIRST_DRIVE is 'A'.
+See section 3.1.1 Drive Lettering for more information.
 The lines that register the drivers assume that you have enabled these drivers in fcfg.h.
 Also see demo.c or fsdemo.c for more example code.

 '''

 #include "smx.h"

-/ include if using SMX RTOS /
+/ SMX RTOS /

 #include "smxfs.h" / smxFS API header file /

 void main(void)

-FILEHANDLE fh:
+FILEHANDLE fh;

 u8 pData[100]; / fill pData with some values (not shown) /

 if(sfs_init() == SB_PASS)

 / initialize smxFS /

 {

 / Register device drivers. /

 sfs_devreg(sfs_GetRAMInterface(), 0); / A: /

 sfs_devreg(sfs_GetUSBInterface(), 1); / B: /

-...

 / Do basic file operations.
 (Should normally check return values.) /

 fh = sfs_fopen("A:\\testfile.bin", "w+b"); / open file /

 sfs_fwrite(pData, 100, 1, fh);

 / write some data /

-sfs_fseek(fh, 0, SFS_SEEK_SET);

-/ rewind to the beginning /
+sfs_fseek(fh, 0, SFS_SEEK_SET); / rewind to the beginning /

 sfs_fread(pData, 100, 1, fh);

 / read it back /

+sfs fclose(fh);

 / close file /

-sfs_fclose(fh);

 }

 }

 '''

-2.6 Error Handling
+2.5 Error Handling

 All smxFS APIs will return an error if the low level disk driver reports any IO problem or smxFS itself finds there are some internal errors in the system file data structures such as a FAT node or directory entry.
 You should check API return values and after any error, do the following operations.
-Note that sometimes the error may not caused by the file you are accessing, so it is best to check the whole disk with sfs\chkdsk() or on a PC.
+Note that sometimes the error may not caused by the file you are accessing, so it is best to check the whole disk with sfs_chkdsk() or on a PC.

 - 1. Close all open files, and do not read/write any more data from/to the file system. - 2.
-For a removable disk such as USB thumb drive or SD card, call sfs\devstatus() to check if the disk is removed. - 3.
+For a removable disk such as USB thumb drive or SD card, call sfs_devstatus() to check if the disk is removed. - 3.
 Your application should warn the user that there is something wrong when accessing the media, and if the disk is removable, suggest he check the disk on a PC to fix possible problems. - 4.
-Your application could call sfs\chkdsk() to fix possible problems and try the file operation again. - 5. smxFS outputs critical error messages via sfs\DebugL() and sfs\DumpHexL().
-We recommended you set SFS\DEBUG\LEVEL to 2 and save the output error or warning message to your system log.
+Your application could call sfs_chkdsk() to fix possible problems and try the file operation again. - 5. smxFS outputs critical error messages via sfs_DebugL() and sfs_DumpHexL().
+We recommended you set SFS_DEBUG_LEVEL to 2 and save the output error or warning message to your system log.

-See section 3.16 Safety Checks for information about the conditions smxFS checks if SFS\SAFETY\CHECKS is 1.
+See section 3.16 Safety Checks for information about the conditions smxFS checks if SFS_SAFETY_CHECKS is 1.